 Provisioning new instances involves updating the inventory file and re-running the setup playbook.
 It is important that the inventory file contains all passwords and information used when installing the cluster or other instances may be reconfigured.
-The current standalone instance configuration does not change for a 3.1 or later deployment.
-The inventory file does change in some important ways:
+The inventory file inventory contains a single inventory group, tower.